indigo-dc/jenkins-pipeline-library/docs/user/step_by_step.rst

 The Layout
 ----------
-We will use the ficitonal repository *https://github.com/myorg/myrepo*.
+We will use the fictional repository *https://github.com/myorg/myrepo*.
 The required steps to set up the layout would imply the following steps:

 1. Clone the repo